LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models: Experiments

 \section{Experiments}

-\inlineheading{Baselines} We compare our results with three baseline methods for novel trajectory synthesis from monocular videos: Gen3C~\cite{ren2025gen3c}, TrajectoryCrafter~\cite{mark2025trajectorycrafter}, and ReCamMaster~\cite{bai2025recammaster}.
-The first two use a re-rendered point cloud as a conditioning signal, while the last is un-conditioned.
+\inlineheading{Baselines} We compare our results with three baseline methods for re-rendering a monocular video along a novel camera trajectory: Gen3C~\cite{ren2025gen3c}, TrajectoryCrafter~\cite{mark2025trajectorycrafter}, and ReCamMaster~\cite{bai2025recammaster}.
+The first two use a re-rendered point cloud as a conditioning signal, while the last is unconditioned.
 For each baseline, we use the code implementation and pretrained models provided by the authors.
 We set camera parameters to ensure all evaluated methods follow similar trajectories.

-\inlineheading{Implementation Details} We train our model on 8$\times$H200 GPUs for 15K iterations with a batch size of eight.
-We used a learning rate of $6\times 10^{-5}$ for the CUT3R adapter, and $2\times 10^{-5}$ for the other trainable parameters.
+\inlineheading{Implementation Details} We use a learning rate of $6\times 10^{-5}$ for the CUT3R adapter and $2\times 10^{-5}$ for the other trainable parameters.
+Our model has approximately 1.3B parameters, while ReCamMaster~\cite{bai2025recammaster}, TrajectoryCrafter~\cite{yu2024viewcrafter} and Gen3C~\cite{ren2025gen3c} have approximately 1.3B, 5B, and 7B parameters, respectively.

+\inlineheading{Training Details} We train the model on the synthetic MultiCamVideo dataset from ReCamMaster~\cite{bai2025recammaster}, where we randomly select two trajectories per scene as source and target.
+We train our model on eight H200 GPUs for 15K iterations with a batch size of eight.

-\inlineheading{Evaluation Dataset} To create a diverse evaluation dataset, we obtain a hundred dynamic-scene videos from Pexels (a large stock-footage platform), and fifty static-scene videos from DL3DV~\cite{ling2024dl3dv}.
+\inlineheading{Evaluation Dataset} To create a diverse evaluation dataset, we obtain a hundred dynamic-scene videos from Pexels (a large stock-footage platform) and fifty static-scene videos from DL3DV~\cite{ling2024dl3dv}.
 All videos are resampled to 33 frames and resized to a resolution of 480$\times$832.
 For each video, we evaluate all methods under four different novel camera trajectories.
 To ensure a fair comparison, each video is accompanied by exactly the same text caption.